iterative/dvc.org/content/docs/command-reference/import-url.md

 DVC also supports capturing [cloud versioning] information when importing data from certain cloud storage providers.
-When the `--version-aware` option is provided or when the `url` argument includes a supported cloud versioning ID, DVC will import the specified version of the given data.
+When the `--version-aware` option is provided or when the `url` argument includes a supported cloud versioning ID, DVC will import the specified version.

 [cloud versioning]: /doc/user-guide/data-management/cloud-versioning

 <admon type="info">

-When using versioned storage, DVC will always [pull] the versioned data from its original source.
-DVC will not [push] versioned data to remote storage.
+When using versioned storage, DVC will always [pull] the versioned data from source.
+This will not [push] an additional version to remote storage.

 [pull]: https://dvc.org/doc/command-reference/pull
 [push]: https://dvc.org/doc/command-reference/push